 Chavonne White (2006) – After graduating from Southern Connecticut State University, she went on to obtain her Master’s in Social Work from Fordham University.
 She recently took a position as a school social worker at Amistad Academy in New Haven, CT.
 The school is a college preparatory charter school created by an organization called Achievement First.
 The mission of this organization is to open schools in inner cities and provide top education and services to low-income communities.

 Steven Naylor (2008) – After graduating from the Massachusetts Maritime Academy, where he served as the Vice President of the Student Government, he joined the United States Coast Guard and was commissioned as an officer in June 2014.
-He served aboard a U.S. Coast Guard Cutter on the southeast coast of the United States and was selected to participate in the Navy/Coast Guard Officer Exchange Program where he spent two years assigned to a U.S. Navy destroyer.
-He is currently at the rank of lieutenant and stationed in Key West.
+He served aboard a U.S. Coast Guard Cutter on the southeast coast of the United States and was selected to participate in the Navy/Coast Guard Officer Exchange Program where he spent two years assigned to a U.S. Navy destroyer and has been involved in counter drug operations for the Coast Guard.
+He recently took command of the Coast Guard Cutter (CGC) Robert Ward manned with four officers and a crew of 20 and operating on the west coast of the United States.

 Dr. Daniel Camacho DMD (2009) – Completed his undergraduate work as a pre-dental major at the University of Connecticut.
 He graduated as a Rowe Honors Scholar, with a degree in Molecular and Cell Biology.
 His undergraduate thesis was titled “Characterization of Drosophila Interacting Genes: Elucidating the Mechanism(s) of PolyQ Toxicity in Huntington’s Disease”.
 After graduation he received a full scholarship to the University of Connecticut School of Dental Medicine and spent time with members of the UConn staff operating a free dental clinic in Grenada.
 Dan graduated in 2017 and is currently enrolled in an advanced program as an Orthodontics Resident at Seton Hill University.